TorqueMech Beta

 Service Overview

 Coil quotes are most accurate when the root cause is confirmed first.
-Good shops check the misfire pattern, inspect the plug condition, and make sure the issue is not coming from fuel delivery or compression before replacing ignition parts.
+Good shops check the misfire pattern, inspect plug condition, and prove the issue is not coming from fuel delivery, injector leakage, compression loss, coolant intrusion, or wiring before replacing ignition parts.

 • Confirm the fault with scan data, misfire counters, or coil swapping

-• Inspect plugs, boots, and connectors for heat or oil damage
+• Inspect plugs, boots, and connectors for heat, oil, carbon tracking, or gap-related problems

 • Remove engine covers or intake components if access is tight